 The lowest and least demanding level is just to use the model as a summary of the data - to use it for data reduction, or compression.
 Just as one can use the sample mean or sample quantiles as descriptive statistics, recording some features of the data and saying nothing about a population or a generative process, we could use estimates of a model's parameters as descriptive summaries.
-Rather than remembering all the points on a scatter-plot, say, we'd just remember what the OLS regression surface
+Rather than remembering all the points on a scatter-plot, say, we'd just remember what the OLS regression surface was.

 It's hard to be wrong about a summary, unless we just make a mistake.
 (It may or may not be helpful for us later, but that's different.)
-When we say "the slope which best fit the training data was $\hat{b} = 4.02$ ", we make no claims about anything but the training data.
+When we say "the slope which minimized the sum of squares was 4.02", we make no claims about anything but the training data.
 It relies on no assumptions, beyond our doing the calculations right.
 But it also asserts nothing about the rest of the world.
 As soon as we try to connect our training data to the rest of the world, we start relying on assumptions, and we run the risk of being wrong.